![]() |

 These are not member functions | |

-QDataStream & | operator>> (QDataStream &stream, const QEasingCurve &easing) |
+| QDataStream & | operator>> (QDataStream &stream, const QEasingCurve &easing) |

 The QEasingCurve class provides easing curves for controlling animation.

 The ability to set an amplitude, overshoot, or period depends on the QEasingCurve type.
-Amplitude access is available to curves that behave as springs such as elastic and bounce curves.
+Amplitude access is available to curves which behave as springs such as elastic and bounce curves.
 Changing the amplitude changes the height of the curve.
 Period access is only available to elastic curves and setting a higher period slows the rate of bounce.
 Only curves that have "boomerang" behaviors such as the InBack, OutBack, InOutBack, and OutInBack have overshoot settings.
-These curves will interpolate beyond the end points and return to the end point, acting similar to a boomerang.
+These curves will extend beyond the end points and return to the end point, acting similar to a boomerang.

-enum QEasingCurve::Type |
+| enum QEasingCurve::Type |

 The type of easing curve.

-Constant | Value | Description |
+| Constant | Value | Description |

 QEasingCurve::Linear | 0 | Easing curve for a linear (t) function: velocity is constant. |